ctrlaltdan/ctrlaltdan.github.io/_posts/2018-02-09-using-local-db-with-vsts.md

 Today I had my devops hat on and got to work with `Visual Studio Team Services` automated builds.

-I was really hoping that the default `VS Hosted` build agent had a copy of `SQL Server` or `SQL Express` installed so that my integration test library would be able to deploy and execute a number of tests.
+I was really hoping that the default `Hosted VS2017` build agent had a copy of `SQL Server` or `SQL Express` installed so that my integration test library would be able to deploy and execute a number of tests.

 <error>